Online Horse Betting In New Hampshire

 Below is an overview of what to expect at these horse betting sites:

 - TwinSpires: Named after the iconic building at Kentucky Downs, TwinSpires offer coverage of racing from tracks around the country.
-You’ll get a $10 free bet at this site.
+You’ll get a $10 bonus bet at this site.

 - BetAmerica: This site is expanding into the full NH sports betting site.
-They offer free past performance data on race meets where you place a bet.
+They offer bonus past performance data on race meets where you place a bet.

 Horse racing tracks close to New Hampshire state lines